 Mental illness is an epidemic, with 1 in 5 Americans suffering.
 This is not only a mental health issue but also a social problem.
 And the PR- and communications industry seems especially afflicted.

 Doctors and nurses save lives.
 Construction workers and engineers build homes, hospitals, and roads.
 In contrast, we might brainstorm names for a corporate insurance podcast that will likely be forgotten in six months.

 What right do PR professionals have to complain about our corporate jobs?
 Was the coffee machine broken this morning?

 Low Professional Self-Esteem

 We don’t know how our brains grew to consume 20% of all our energy.
-Did we develop large brains because we strived for complex forms of communication—or was it the other way around?
+Did we develop large brains because we strived for complex forms of communication — or was it the other way around?
 Why have we evolved to think and communicate with such complexity when it was unnecessary for early hunter-gatherers?
 1If you’re curious about how little we know about the origins of languages, Noam Chomsky has plenty to say on the subject.
 2There’s also scientific evidence that our brains are shrinking and that we’ve lost a chunk the size of a tennis ball in the last 20,000 years.
-I’ll save that nugget of information … Continue reading
+I’ll save that nugget of information for another … Continue reading

 Most people work at jobs where they know things.
 We don’t.

 We seldom know anything for sure.
 I have been working with PR every day since 2005 (and studied PR at the university between 2000 – 2005), but I rarely know if the press release I wrote will take off.